Nitrate: Methemoglobinemia

 One of the most common cause of methemoglobinemia in infants is due to the ingestion of nitrates and nitrites through well water or foods.

-In fact, nitrates (NO3-), often present at too high concentration in drinkwater, are only the precursor chemical species of nitrites (NO2-), the real culprits of methemoglobinemia.
-Nitrites produced by the microbial reduction of nitrate (directly in the drinkwater, or after ingestion by the infant's digestive system) are more powerful oxidizers than nitrates and are the chemical agent really responsible for the oxidation of Fe^{2+} into Fe^{3+} in the tetrapyrrole heme of hemoglobin.
-Indeed, nitrate anions are too weak oxidizers in aqueous solution to be able to directly, or at least sufficiently rapidly, oxidize Fe^{2+} into Fe^{3+}, because of kinetics limitations.
+In fact, nitrates (NO_{3}-), often present at too high concentration in drinkwater, are only the precursor chemical species of nitrites (NO_{2}-), the real culprits of methemoglobinemia.
+Nitrites produced by the microbial reduction of nitrate (directly in the drinkwater, or after ingestion by the infant's digestive system) are more powerful oxidizers than nitrates and are the chemical agent really responsible for the oxidation of Fe(2+) into Fe(3+) in the tetrapyrrole heme of hemoglobin.
+Indeed, nitrate anions are too weak oxidizers in aqueous solution to be able to directly, or at least sufficiently rapidly, oxidize Fe(2+) into Fe(3+), because of kinetics limitations.

 Infants younger than four months are at greater risk given that they drink more water per body weight, they have a lower NADH-cytochrome b5 reductase activity, and they have a higher level of fetal hemoglobin which converts more easily to methemoglobin.
 Additionally, infants are at an increased risk after an episode of gastroenteritis due to the production of nitrites by bacteria.

 However, other causes than nitrates can also affect infants and pregnant women.
 Indeed, the blue baby syndrome can also be caused by a number of other factors such as the cyanotic heart disease, a congenital heart defect resulting in low levels of oxygen in the blood, or by gastric upset, such as diarrheal infection, protein intolerance, heavy metal toxicity, etc.